inlivedev/inlive-js-sdk/README.md

 https://cdn.jsdelivr.net/npm/@inlivedev/inlive-js-sdk@0.3.0/dist/inlive-js-sdk.js
 ```

-The sample above uses [jsdelivr](https://cdn.jsdelivr.net/npm/@inlivedev/inlive-js-sdk@latest/).
+The above links use [jsdelivr](https://cdn.jsdelivr.net/npm/@inlivedev/inlive-js-sdk@latest/).
 But you can also use any CDN that serves npm packages.
 Other alternatives are [unpkg](https://unpkg.com/browse/@inlivedev/inlive-js-sdk@latest/), and [jspm](https://jspm.dev/@inlivedev/inlive-js-sdk).
 You can also download the file and serve it yourself.

 Because the InLive JavaScript SDK relies on [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) syntax, it can only be used inside the JavaScript module.
 For example, you can import the SDK from CDN like this